jijee48/jijee48.github.io/_publications/2025-08-01-Red-Blue-mortality-gap.md

 ---
-title: "Is the red-blue gap in mortality due to government?"
+title: "Is the Red-Blue Gap in Mortality Due to Government?"
 collection: publications
 category: works
 permalink: /publication/Red_Blue_mortality_gap